thecodebeneath/custom-test-workdir/README.md

 # Surefire Plugin
 Run tests in a custom directory because of MessageManager relative path expectations.
 Don't use an existing maven directory (like target/classes, because those files get included in the proj-b jar.

+# Jenkinsfile
+This project also uses a Jenkins pipeline to do a git tag and push upon build success.
+It makes use of the SSH Agent and Credential Bindings plugin to do this.
+It relies on an Jenkins stored ssh key credential with an id of "github".